 Are they detrimental to the economy?

 In other terms, do cash restrictions prevent legitimate transactions?
 On the one hand, there is no perfect substitute for cash.
-In a face-to-face environment, the credit or debit card is the most widely used non-cash payment instrument; however, not everyone carries a card.
+In a face-to-face environment, the credit or debit card is the most widely used non-cash payment instrumentDevice, tool, procedure or system used to make a transaction or settle a debt.
+More; however, not everyone carries a card.
 But even for those who do, there are also limitations on the value of payments, which are typically in the area of a few thousand euros.
 Not to mention that card transactions carry a cost, for the merchants but also for the user in the case of international transactions.
-As for account-based payments, they do not offer real-time settlement, which is a challenge in case you are purchasing an item in a store.
+As for account-based payments, they do not offer real-time settlementThe discharge of an obligation in accordance with the terms of the underlying contract.
+In e-transfers the settlement may take days, whereas cash settlements are instantaneous and irreversible.
+More, which is a challenge in case you are purchasing an item in a store.

 These measures also create a perception of suspicion, for cash transactions and cash users in general, even if the transaction is within the authorised limit.

 In conclusion, it appears that there is little or no evidence that restricting cash payments contributes to curb tax evasion or moneyFrom the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
 Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
 Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
 The banknote, a typical representati...
 More laundering.
 And these measures could also have a negative impact on consumption.
 There is a need to evaluate the efficiency of these policies.